thecmart/manuals/Tutorials/Manual 4 Creating a firebase UI login for you app.md

 ### Manual 4: Adding The firebase UI login to your project

 ###### This is the fourth instruction manual in our series.
 It assumes that you have followed our Manuals 1 to 3, and have create a functioning app with Chat SDK integrated.
-If not, you can follow the instructions in Manual 1 here: [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md) Manual 2 here: [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md) and Manual 3 here: [Manual 3](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%203%20Integrating%20ChatSDK%20into%20the%20new%20project.md)
+If not, you can follow the instructions [Manual 1](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%201%20Creating%20a%20new%20app%20with%20an%20empty%20activity%20and%20AppObj.md), [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md) and Manual 3 and [Manual 3](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%203%20Integrating%20ChatSDK%20into%20the%20new%20project.md)

 1. Open Android Studio and open your project.